The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Discussion and Conclusions

 \acknowledgements This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
 We are particularly grateful to Y. Niino for his precious discussion on the observability and limiting luminosity of the Tomo-e Gozen.
-We are particularly grateful to T. Sakamoto for the suggestions on the structure of the paper.
-We thank G. Sarracino for his help in modifying our host extinction code in Python and perform some of the fitting, J. Os\c{e}ka, G. Kr\c{e}\.{z}el, Z. Kania, S. Gupta and E. Johnson for data gathering, A. Rab\c{e}da, and D. Zhou for the fitting of some GRB LCs, and B. Simone for help with conversions.
+We are particularly grateful to T. Sakamoto for the suggestions on the structure of the paper and to T. Moriya for the discussion on the spectral index and on the GRB-SNe classes distinction.
+We thank G. Sarracino for his help in modifying our host extinction code in Python and R. Fatima for performing some of the fitting, J. Osęka, G. Krężel, Z. Kania, C. Wala, S. Gupta, N. Osborne and E. Johnson for data gathering, A. Rabęda, N. Osborne and D. Zhou for the fitting of some GRB LCs, and B. Simone for help with conversions.
 D.A.K. acknowledges support from Spanish National Research Project RTI2018-098104-J-I00 (GRBPhot).
-SY and NO acknowledge the support by the United States Department of Energy in funding the Science Undergraduate Laboratory Internship (SULI) program.
+SY and DL acknowledge the support by the United States Department of Energy in funding the Science Undergraduate Laboratory Internship (SULI) program.
 We thank E. Cuellar for his work in managing the SULI summer program.
 SY gratefully acknowledges the support of the Vagelos Challenge Award at the University of Pennsylvania.
 RLB acknowledges support from the DGAPA/UNAM IG100820 and the DGAPA/UNAM postdoctoral fellowship.
 NF acknowledges support from the DGAPA/UNAM IN106521 Some of the data used in this paper were acquired with the RATIR instrument, funded by the University of California and NASA Goddard Space Flight Center, and the 1.5-meter Harold L. Johnson telescope at the Observatorio Astronómico Nacional on the Sierra de San Pedro Mártir, operated and maintained by the Observatorio Astronómico Nacional and the Instituto de Astronomía of the Universidad Nacional Autónoma de México.
 Operations are partially funded by the Universidad Nacional Autónoma de México (DGAPA/PAPIIT IG100414, IT102715, AG100317, IN109418, IG100820, IN106521 and IN105921).
 We acknowledge the contribution of Leonid Georgiev and Neil Gehrels to the development of RATIR.
 MF, LZ and AZ thank the support from the Scientific Caribbean Foundation.
-ES thanks the support from the Latino Education Advancement Foundation. \software{dustmaps \citep{dustmaps}, astroquery \citep{astroquery}}
+ES thanks the support from the Latino Education Advancement Foundation. \software{dustmaps \citep{dustmaps}, astroquery \citep{astroquery}, scipy \citep{scipy}}